 Niall has performed globally most notably singing the role of Christus in Bach's St Johannes Passion in Würselen, Germany.
-On the oratorio stage, Niall has sung Mozart's and Fauré's Requiem amongst many others in the genre.
-A keen performer of new music, Niall sang the Baritone Solo in the Welsh premier of Paul Mealor’s Symphony No.1, Passiontide.
-Recent engagements include Haydn's Nelson Mass, Mozart's Requiem, Rossini’s Petite Messe Solenelle, Mendelssohn's Elijah and the role of Sprecher in RAO's production of Die Zauberflöte.
-Niall made his Wigmore Hall debut in 2017 in a recital with Julian Prégardien and Christoph Schnakertz.
-Niall also featured as a soloist in the Royal Academy of Music/Kohn Foundation Bach Cantata Series in 2018 led by Iain Ledingham.
+A keen performer of new music, Niall has premiered works by Thomas Lavoy and sang the Baritone Solo in the Welsh premier of Paul Mealor’s Symphony No.1, Passiontide.
+Recent and future engagements include a recital of Beethoven's Irish and Scottish Songs, Mozart's Requiem, Rossini’s Petite Messe Solenelle, Mendelssohn's Elijah and his Paris debut singing Collatinus in The Rape of Lucretia.

 At the Royal Academy of Music, Niall studied with Glenville Hargreaves and Jonathan Papp.
 He was a soloist in the RAM/Kohn Foundation Bach Cantata Series and performed with the Song Circle on numerous occasions.
 In 2019 Niall was a finalist in the Richard Lewis/Jean Shanks competition and was the winner of the Pavarotti Prize in the same year.
 His studies at the Royal Academy were supported by the Josephine Baker Trust, The Robertson Trust, The Caird Trust, The Cross Trust, The Kathleen Trust, and The Fordyce Award.